 The Deacons request your help in restocking our glove and mitten inventory.
 In December we will have a Mitten Tree in Fellowship Hall and ask you to donate gloves and mittens.
 Your donations of coats, gloves and mittens are welcome anytime.

 SALVATION ARMY BELL RINGERS NEEDED

-Ninety percent (90%) of the total funds collected in the Wayne bell ringing campaign remain in the community and assist with housing, utilities, medical, transportation and other needs of families and individuals in Wayne.
-This year the Wayne SA Unit sponsored a back to school drive for school supplies for elementary children.
-The project was very successful and helped more than 100 children with backpacks and school supplies.
+Ninety percent (90%) of the funds collected in the bell ringing campaign remain in the community and assist with housing, utilities, medical, transportation and other needs of families and individuals in Wayne.
+In 2022 the Wayne SA Unit sponsored a back to school drive for school supplies for elementary children.
+The project was very successful and helped more than 80 children with backpacks and school supplies.

 Participation in the Salvation Army bell ringing campaign is one way we can live into our commitment of being a Matthew 25 congregation; as we are reminded in Matthew 25:40; ‘… whatever you did for one of the least of these brothers and sisters of mine, you did for me.’

-Please sign-up to ring the Salvation Army Bell this season or contact the office to sign up.
+Please sign-up to ring the Salvation Army Bell this season.
+The sign-up sheet will be on the Opportunity Table.

 ADVENT CANDLE LIGHTERS NEEDED

 Pastor Teresa is looking for couples, families or individuals who would like to assist with lighting the Advent candles during worship in December.
 All readings will be provided in advance.
 Your participation in this seasonal tradition will be appreciated.
 A sign-up sheet will be in Fellowship Hall or you can contact Pastor Teresa.

 November 27th, December 4th, December 11th, December 18th, December 24th